Fishing on The Zambezi River

 As the water levels continue to drop, the temperatures start to increase and the water becomes crystal clear from August through to November superb fishing of all species is to be had.

-The Zambezi is real Africa so there is no getting away from the fact that Hippos and Crocodiles live in these waters in profusion.
-Experienced guides however know exactly how to avoid these animals and let them be, so that both man and animal can enjoy this magical place.
-So don’t let these dangers stop you from going rather make sure you go only with someone who knows what they are doing.
+The Zambezi is really in the wild, so there is no getting away from the fact that hippos and crocodiles live in these waters in profusion.
+Experienced guides however know how to avoid these animals and let them be, so that both man and animal can enjoy this magical place.
+So don't let these dangers stop you from going rather make sure you go only with someone who knows what they are doing.

-There is a couple of fishing companies operating in Victoria Falls, and to be brutally honest Not all of them are that great (be warned).
+There are a couple of fishing companies operating in Victoria Falls.
 Fishing trips are not cheap and the last thing you want is to be landed up with a guide who has no interest in what he is doing or has forgotten the worms!!
 Yip that happened to us.

 A good fishing trip, like a well cooked meal or a well lived life, always ends a little too soon.

 Here's an article on A List Of The Top Fishing Spots In Zimbabwe

 Do You Have A Great Story, Tips or Advice About Fishing on the Zambezi?

 Please Share it with us, we would Love to hear it!